mck-p/goact/client/README.md

-# Christ Like Client
+# Goact Client

 ## Overview

-This is the Client-Side Rendered React appliction that serves as the Client for the CL Family of Applications
+This is the Client-Side Rendered React appliction that serves as the Client for the Goact Family of Applications